Risbetter/explore_github/README.md

 # explore_github
-My forst Github Repo.
+My first Github Repo.
 Will use to explore and learn
+My Name is Reggie and I am here to learn, explore and be a hero